Groveland Hill

 Today, Livingston County is known for its scenic landscapes, historic sites, and strong sense of community.
 The region has embraced its agricultural heritage, with farming and agribusiness remaining important economic sectors.
 The county also boasts educational institutions, such as the State University of New York at Geneseo, that contribute to the cultural and intellectual life of the area.

-This timeline provides a concise overview of the key events in the history of Livingston County, New York.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Livingston County, New York.

 • 1683 - Livingston County is part of Albany County, which includes all of present-day New York State.